lisushka/talks/README.md

 ## Conference Talks

-The talks in this section rely on extensive background research.
+The talks in this section rely on extensive background research, and sometimes personal experience.
 The Sources links go to separate repositories, with links to recordings of the talk and references that I used while putting it together.

 - **The open-source chatbot that accidentally built a community**: [sources](https://github.com/lisushka/winnie-osc)
 - **Upstream Accessibility: A Contributor's Guide**: [sources](https://github.com/lisushka/upstream)